-Proverbs 8 is a familiar passage to most people who take their Bible study seriously.
-It provides some wonderful insight into wisdom: what it is, its call, its virtues, its worth, its availability, and its rewards.
+Proverbs chapter 8 is a familiar passage to most people who take their Bible study seriously.
+It provides wonderful insight into wisdom: what it is, its call, its virtues, its worth, its availability, and its rewards.
 Many have argued with good reason that Proverbs 8 also uses a personification of wisdom in describing the coming Messiah, Christ Himself.